kbaseattic/data_api/docs/index.rst

 Install
 -------

-You can download the latest release of the Data API from the `release page on github https://github.com/kbase/data_api/releases`_.
+You can download the latest release of the Data API from the [release page on github](https://github.com/kbase/data_api/releases).
 It is generally recommended that you install packages in a virtual environment.

 1. Install virtualenv using your local installer e.g., apt-get install virtualenv